 Transcript Part 1

-Now I picked a few of the attributes to change in this course, but you can do so much with this.
+Now I picked a few of the attributes to change in this course, but you can do so much with this in terms of Unity avatars.
 You can change nose shape, eye shape, the size of the head, the shape of the head, hand size, foot size, colors of everything, outfits, whatever armor they’re wearing, if they’re wearing gloves or boots or anything like that, and you can also extend it with all your very own models and gear and equipment, whatever you may have.

 Now if I were to jump over into my other scene where I’m loading in this data simply by looking at some text that we are saving, I’ll load that data in and you’ll see my character is ready to go in my game.
 And we can run around and just have a good time as this pink lady.

-We’ll be learning a lot in this course, guys.
+We’ll be learning a lot in this course for Unity avatars, guys.
 My name is Austin Gregory and I will see you there.

 Transcript Part 2